intel/llvm/sycl/doc/syclcompat/README.md

 In addition to the simple `syclcompat::launch` interface described above, SYCLcompat provides a more flexible (`experimental`) interface to `launch` a kernel with a given `launch_policy`.
 By constructing and passing a `launch_policy`, users can pass `sycl::ext::oneapi::experimental::properties` associated with the kernel or launch, as well as request **local memory** for the kernel.

+In order to disambiguate the variadic constructor of `launch_policy`, the following wrapper structs are defined.
+The `kernel_properties` and `launch_properties` wrappers can be constructed *either* with a variadc set of properties, or with an existing `sycl_exp::properties` object.

 ```cpp
 namespace syclcompat::experimental {